defunkt/coffee-mode/README.md

     (setq whitespace-style '(trailing space-before-tab indentation empty space-after-tab)) ;; only show bad whitespace

 Then turn on whitespace-mode, or global-whitespace-mode.]

+To set the number of spaces used with each additional indentation, add this to your `.emacs` or other initialization file:

+    (custom-set-variables '(coffee-tab-width 2))
+    ;; This gives you a tab of 2 spaces

 ## imenu